SecondCityOsD/greasemonkey-for-UXP-browsers/README.md

 2. How is it based on both Violentmonkey and the old fork of Greasemonkey?

 A: I'll be doing my best on making sure it maintains the Greasemonkey UI, while it gets to be as compatible as Violentmonkey on Chrome/Firefox.
-There might be some UI changes, but I'll see how I'll incorporate them in the extension as how they'd be incorporated on Greasemonkey.
+There might be some UI changes, but I'll see how I'll incorporate them in the extension as how they'd be incorporated on Greasemonkey on XUL-based browsers.

 3. I found an issue with your extension, how do I report it to you?